jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

   covar ct_n ct_mn ct_sd tx_n tx_mn tx_sd cox_d     base_eq wchi_val wchi_df wchi_pval
 1    c2   50  0.46 0.498   50  0.56 0.496 0.241 Stat Adjust    0.997       1     0.318
 ```
+The WWC provides an online <a href="https://ies.ed.gov/ncee/wwc/wwcsrgpublic">Study Review Guide</a> (SRG) where baseline equivalence can be calculated.
+I wrote the function above to eliminate data entry errors when engaging in exploratory modeling and analyses.
+Sometimes, as a research team, there will be interest in exploring  covariates not included in WWC review protocols.
+If the list of covariates is large, or analytic samples may change, using a programmatic way to explore imbalance will increase analytic efficiency.

 ## References
 Borenstein, M. & Hedges, L. V. (2019).
 Effect sizes for meta-analysis.
 In H. Cooper, L. V. Hedges, & J. C. Valentine (Eds.), _The handbook of research synthesis and meta-analysis_ (3rd ed., pp. 207–244).
 New York, NY: Russell Sage Foundation.